Labor policy in the Philippines: Household helpers

 Household helpers, or maids, are common in the Philippines.
 Household helpers deliver services at the employer's home, attending to the employer's instructions and convenience.
 The minimum wage of household helpers is P800 per month for some cities in Metro Manila, while a lower wage is paid to those outside of Metro Manila,.
 However, most household helpers receive more than the minimum wage; employers usually give wages ranging from P2,500 and above per month.
 On top of that, employers are required to provide food, sanitary lodging, and just treatment to the household helper.

 Post-employment

 Termination by employer

-The employer has the right to terminate an employee due to the following reasons: serious misconduct or disobedience to the employer, neglect of duties or commission of a crime by the employee, and such gives the employer a just case to terminate the services of the employee.
+The employer has the right to terminate an employee due to the following reasons: serious misconduct or disobedience to the employer, neglect of duties or commission of a crime by the employee, and such gives the employer a just cause to terminate the services of the employee.

 Retirement

 The retirement age for an employee depends on the employment contract.
 Upon retirement, the retired employee should be given his/her benefits according to the agreement or contract between the employer and the employee.
 However, if there is no existing retirement plan or agreement for the employee, he/she may retire at the age of 60, given that he/she has served the employer for 5 years, and shall be given a retirement pay of at least half a month's salary for every year of service (6 months of work given is considered as 1 whole year for the retirement pay).